Archive for September, 2006

 Sunday, September 24th, 2006

-While trying to rid the look of water where i intended sky, at one point it looked to me like there was a shark shape there, so playing with the computer I added it for fun.
-Continually scraping away areas, then rebuilding, and trying ways to improve it and give it more depth, then for some reason Cezanne came to mind - I was compelled to look him up and learn more about him, his life and work.
-This was great fun, and I’m not finished with what I started discovering during the process of this drawing — I mean that I’d like to apply some of cubist space principles to future work because this was very interesting!
-I continued to play with some Cubist ideas, then finished the drawing with less of that look.
+Work in progress online with other artist’s comment exchanges..
+While trying to change the look of water where sky was intended, at one point it looked like there was a shark shape, so with the computer I added it for fun.
+Continually scraping away areas then rebuilding and trying ways to give it more depth, then for some reason Cezanne came to mind so I looked him up to learn more about life and work.
+I learned more about Cubist ideas by applying them than reading about them years ago.

 Jabiru